Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/build-slaves.rst

 Running a public slave
 ----------------------

 In order to run a slave which the master can reach via SSH you still need to prepare some things.

 First install docker from `dockers own repositories`_.
-(The package in Ubuntus own repository is old and outdated):
+(The package in Ubuntu, for example, is old and outdated):

 .. _dockers own repositories: https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/